Wheresitat/uteclocal/README.md

    `/data/config.json` inside the volume and can be managed entirely through the UI—no environment file is required.
 Use **List Devices** to confirm the API responds with your locks, and **Clear Logs** to wipe the rotating log file.
+4. After approving the OAuth prompt, copy the full redirected URL from the browser, paste it into the **OAuth Callback** section, click **Extract Code**, and then **Exchange Code**.
+The gateway will store the resulting access/refresh tokens and use them for subsequent API calls (falling back to access/secret headers only if no bearer token is saved).

 **Troubleshooting connectivity**
 - Run `docker compose ps` and confirm the `gateway` service is `running`.